schoelvi/gdv-SoSe2022-abgaben/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Our project shows an optical illusion.
 We are using a background image with gradient and three identical cutouts from the middle.
-One is placed at the top-left corner (darker background) and another is placed at the bottom-right corner (lighter background).
+One is placed in the top-left corner (darker background) and another is placed in the bottom-right corner (lighter background).
 While the third one is moving in one big circle showing that both cutouts in the corners do have the same color even if it does not seem like it.

 <p align="right">(<a href="#top">back to top</a>)</p>